amayapa/repos-version/README.md

 # repos-version
 app to get all repository versions inside current directory

 ## STEPS

 1. run `npm install`

 2. Remember to change the `displayName` property inside `package.json` file.

-3. If you are and admin trying to create the final file with the latest version of every repo by dev set the `.env` `IS_ADMIN_TASK` variable to true.

-4. After push your changes check your name in the list by editing readme.
+3. After push your changes check your name in the list by editing readme.

 - [ ] Agustin Reynaud
 - [ ] Franco Oropel